Notice 07: Time

 Tomorrow is my 22nd Birthday.
 My sister’s wedding is in 12 days.
 I graduate in less than 2 months.
 I will also officially be an uncle in 5 months, as my sister is due in September.

 Things keep happening rapidly, and it’s hard to make sense out of anything.
-There are such exciting events coming up, but also things that feels uncertain And currently, it feels as though I have no conception of time.
+There are such exciting events coming up, but also things that feels uncertain.
+And currently, it feels as though I have no conception of time.
 I feel busy.
 Constantly making plans with friends whom I’m not sure I’ll see for a while (daunting concept), applying to jobs and grad schools (even more daunting), prepping speeches and dances for my sister’s wedding (taskly), and staying on top of the most important: schoolwork (who am I kidding, I’m a senior).

 For those of us who have lived in the west for most of our lives, this is just how things roll.
 We are accustomed and socialized to consider our time use as something hierarchical.
 We have priorities.
-Whatever provides us the most income is at the top of the pyramid.
+Whatever provides us the most income is at the top of the pyramid of needs.
 Providing for ourselves and our families comes second.
 “Free time” is a myth, and depending on the stage of your life you are in, can cost you a loss of provision to your higher-order needs.

 I don’t know exactly what my life will look like after graduation, or if my time in LA is ending.
 But maybe I don’t need to experience that uncertainty as pressure.
 Maybe that’s just how I’ve been trained to feel it.
+Maybe 22 can still be a formative year for me similar to the previous ones.
+Maybe I never have to use time as a means to prove myself, but as a means to grow.

 I look forward to being an uncle, and hopefully showing my niece that time doesn’t always have to feel like something chasing you.
 Or something you necessarily have to chase.
 That maybe, if she practices awareness enough, it can even feel like it belongs to her.